Learn to Hunt

 Contact Information by County

 A silvery-speckled, deep-bodied, slab-sided sunfish with a large mouth.
 The upper jaw reaches past the middle of the eye when the mouth is closed.
 It usually has a dark back with many green or blackish spots unevenly spaced over the sides.
 There are no distinct vertical bars as in white crappie.
-The body is somewhat deeper in proportion to its length, and the dorsal, tail, and anal fins are strongly netted with black giving the appearance of a dark-colored fin with many whitish spots.
+The body is somewhat deeper in proportion to its length, and the dorsal, tail, and anal fins are strongly netted with black making it look like a dark-colored fin with many whitish spots.
 The spiny dorsal and soft dorsal fins are broadly connected without being notched.
 The anal fin is nearly as long and as large as the dorsal fin and has 6 spines.
 The dorsal fin has 7 or 8 dorsal spines, and the length of the dorsal fin base is equal to the distance from the eye to the front of the dorsal fin.

 Throughout Iowa, though rare in the Missouri River basin in the western portion of the state.
 It is common in clear rivers, natural lakes, reservoirs and backwater sloughs of the Mississippi River.